casper-astro/tutorials_devel/docs/tutorials/skarab/tut_spec/tut_spec.md

  ./tut_spec.py <skarab IP or hostname> -l <accumulation length> -b <fpgfile name>
 ```

-replacing <skarab IP or hostname> with the IP address of your Skarab, <accumulation length> is the number of accumulations, and <fpgfile name> with your fpgfile.
+replacing <skarab IP or hostname> with the IP address of your SKARAB, <accumulation length> is the number of accumulations, and <fpgfile name> with your fpgfile.
 You should see a spectrum like this:

 ![](../../../_static/img/skarab/tut_spec/1p054GHz_sine_10accum.png)

 Take some time to inspect the tut_spec.py script.
 It is quite long, but don't be intimiated.
 Most of the script is configuration for the ADC.
 The import lines begin after the ```#START OF MAIN``` comment.
 There, you will see that the script

-•	Instantiates the casperfpga connection with the Skarab
+•	Instantiates the casperfpga connection with the SKARAB

 •	Uploads the fpg file